ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Electric Motor

-I think Decathlon have really proven that they are serious about being a major player in the electric bike industry.
+I think Decathlon have proven that they are serious about being a major player in the electric bike industry.
 Choosing the Brose motor is a wise move.
 Fitting it to an e-bike at this price point is a game changer!

 As I have said previously, the Brose motor is one of the best in the e-bike industry.
 The ‘S’ version is commonly found on electric mountain bikes in the £4000 plus price range, and the Brose motor is used by over 30 manufacturers worldwide.
 The Brose ‘T’ motor produces a respectable 75nm of torque, which puts it firmly in Bosch CX and Shimano Steps E7000 territory.

-Of course, these motors will produce peak power closer to 400w when in Boost mode, but the top assisted speed is limited in compliance with European law to 15.5mph.
+Of course, these motors will produce peak power closer to 400w when in Boost mode, but the top-assisted speed is limited in compliance with European law to 15.5mph.

 Display

-Accompanying the motor is an excellent, compact display, that fits discreetly on the left hand side of the handlebar.
+Accompanying the motor is an excellent, compact display, that fits discreetly on the left-hand side of the handlebar.
 This tells you everything you need to know, including speed, range, battery indicator and power level – Economy, Economy +, standard and boost.

 the rockrider e-st 900 display

 I could rabbit on all day about how great this motor is, but I think by now you get the idea.
-Let’s move onto the battery.
+Let’s move on to the battery.

 Battery

 The compact battery pack that fits neatly into the frame, uses the excellent Samsung SDI 18650 lithium cells.
-With a total energy capacity of 504Wh (watt hours), this battery is well above the norm for on an e-MTB at this price point.
+With a total energy capacity of 504Wh (watt hours), this battery is well above the norm for an e-MTB at this price point.

 Combined with the efficiency of the motor, a real-world range of 80 miles should easily be achievable, with a potential range of over 100 miles possible.
 Of course, if you spend all day hacking around in Boost mode, then you will deplete the battery a lot quicker.